The deadly risk of trying to reach food in Gaza

 ESTRIN: Later that morning, Baba went to the hospital.
 Health officials said more than 200 people were wounded and 26 killed outside the food site.

 BABA: There is no white shrouds in the hospitals in the meantime.
-The dead bodies that lying on the ground were covered by the same sacks that they were taking to fill it up with food.
+The dead bodies that lying on the ground were covered by the same sacks that they were taken at to fill it up with food.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.